ThomasBrouwer/BNMTF/README.md

 ## Citation
 If this project was useful for your research, please consider citing the [extended paper](https://arxiv.org/abs/1707.05147),
 ```
+Thomas Brouwer, Jes Frellsen, and Pietro Lió (2017).
+Comparative Study of Inference Methods for Bayesian Nonnegative Matrix Factorisation.
+Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2017).
 @inproceedings{Brouwer2017b,
 	author = {Brouwer, Thomas and Frellsen, Jes and Li\'{o}, Pietro},
 	booktitle = {Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD)},